fliptanedo/FlipWebsite2024/README.md

 In order to get around this, we'll make our own two column widget template.

 Make a copy of `./layout/partials/blocks/markdown.html` and call it `./layout/partials/blocks/fliptemplate.html`.
+(Or rename the copy of `markdown.html`)

 * Add some commented text at the top explaining the new block.
 * Change the default number of columns to 2.